jkretz42/root/documentation/primer/PyROOT_abstract.md

 programming language, for rapid and efficient prototyping and a persistency mechanism for C++ objects, used also to write every year petabytes of data recorded by the Large Hadron Collider experiments.

-This introductory guide focuses on the PyROOT interface and illustrates the main features of ROOT which are relevant for the typical problems of data analysis: input and plotting of data from measurements and fitting of analytical functions.
+This introductory guide focuses on the Python interface -- PyROOT -- and illustrates the main features of ROOT which are relevant for the typical problems of data analysis: input and plotting of data from measurements and fitting of analytical functions.

-*Original Authors*
+*Original Authors of the [ROOT Primer](https://root.cern/primer)*
 - D. Piparo
 - G. Quast
 - M. Zeise

-*Modifications*
+*Modifications and simplifications for PyROOT*
 - J. Kretzschmar